Kyle S. Levers

 EXNS 6998 - Thesis Research (MS)

-Dr. Levers' applied research explores central and peripheral fatigue, stress, and movement quality monitoring as strategies to inform human health and performance while reducing the onset of disease and incidence of physical injury.
+Dr. Levers' applied research explores central and peripheral fatigue, stress, body composition, resting metabolism, and movement quality monitoring as strategies to inform human health and performance while reducing the onset of disease and incidence of physical injury.
 This path points to the prioritization of health and movement quality as prerequisites for human performance optimization across all populations, including athletes.
-Applying these aspects within the overall human performance development model, Dr. Levers is intrigued by the intersection of movement, sleep, nature exposure, and nutrition as primary informants of human health, stress, durability, and longevity.
-Specifically, this interest has led to the collection of data through observational initiatives and the investigation of simple monitoring strategies to augment performance development, recovery, and regeneration strategies for all active individuals, including tactical and athletic populations.
-Through observational motor control, stress, and performance research that Dr. Levers initiated prior to his current role, the allied health community possesses a more comprehensive understanding of how athletes, recovering athletes, and teams adapt to and handle training demands as a part of the competitive student-athlete lifestyle.
-This information has ultimately improved awareness surrounding academic-athletic demands and facilitated changes in training methods to cater to sustainable health and performance.
+Applying these aspects within the overall human performance development model, Dr. Levers is intrigued by the intersection of movement, sleep, circadian rhythm, nature exposure, and nutrition as primary informants of human health, stress, durability, and longevity.
+Specifically, this interest has led to the collection of data through observational initiatives and the investigation of simple monitoring strategies to augment performance development, recovery, and regeneration strategies for all active individuals, including tactical, wilderness expedition, and athletic populations.
+Through observational motor control, stress, body composition, and performance research that Dr. Levers initiated prior to his current role, the allied health community possesses a more comprehensive understanding of how athletes and teams adapt to and handle training demands as a part of the competitive student-athlete lifestyle.
+Additionally, Dr. Levers’ research provides athletes and active individuals awareness about the impact of academic and work demands on exercise performance alongside recommended changes in training prescription to cater to sustainable health and performance outcomes.
 Additionally, Dr. Levers' previous research explorations have also examined the effects of recovery modalities and supplementation interventions on the physiological adaptations and biochemical mechanisms regulating skeletal muscle protein degradation, inflammation, stress, soreness, and performance in demanding acute and successive bouts of exercise.